-The primary use of NPS(f) is for the calculation of most of the image information metrics introduced in this paper- NEQ, C{NEQ} , SNRi, Edge SNRi, and matched filter transfer functions.
+NPS(f) is used to calculate most of the image information metrics introduced in this paper- NEQ, $C{NEQ}$ , SNRi, $Edge\ SNRi$ , and matched filter transfer functions.

 It is a part of the kernel k that appears in the equations for most of the metrics.